dkg/PGPy2/docs/source/progress.rst

 OpenPGP RFCs
 ============

-PGPy is focused on eventually reaching complete OpenPGP implementation, adhering to the base OpenPGP message format specification, and its extension RFCs.
+PGPy2 is focused on eventually reaching complete OpenPGP implementation, adhering to the base OpenPGP message format specification, and its extension RFCs.

 .. progress:: RFC 4880
-    :text: PGPy is currently focused on achieving :rfc:`4880` compliance for OpenPGP, which is the latest complete OpenPGP Message Format specification.
+    :text: PGPy2 is currently focused on achieving :rfc:`4880` compliance for OpenPGP, which is the latest complete OpenPGP Message Format specification.
 It supersedes RFC 1991 and RFC 2440.

     :Versioned Packets, v1:
         - Tag 18, True,  Symetrically Encrypted and Integrity Protected Data Packet